nick-dolan/gekko-batcher/readme.md

 Additional:

-1. Set `config.debug = true` at `/gekko/web/routes/baseConfig.js` for better performance.
-2. Increase `server.timeout` at `/gekko/web/server.js` to avoid a timeout error if the strategy runs for a long time.
+Increase `server.timeout` at `/gekko/web/server.js` to avoid a timeout error if the strategy runs for a long time.
 For example, this happens for small sized candles.

 #### **In Batcher's folder**